-- A computer with a supported operating system, as well as the latest security, and malware updates;
+- A laptop with a supported operating system, as well as the latest security, and malware updates

 - Stable internet connection

-To facilitate your development of digital skills, and to ensure you receive the best possible design education, SAPL professional course-based master’s programs require all students have a laptop.
+To facilitate your development of digital skills, and to ensure you receive the best possible design education, SAPL requires all students enrolled in professional master’s programs to have a laptop.

 So, when shopping for a laptop, gaming laptops are usually the best value.
-They are also likely to out-perform any ultra-book (thin/light-weight laptops), which will typically overheat and run slowly even if they have good hardware.
+They are also likely to out-perform any ultra-book (thin/light-weight laptops), which can overheat and run slowly even if they have good hardware.
 Memory Express is a good local resource for gaming laptops.

 Here are some baseline recommendations:

 - Memory: minimum 32 GB DDR4 RAM, upgradable is good if possible (and 64GB is ideal).
 Buying a laptop that comes with 32GB will be significantly more expensive, but some models have accessible slots that you can upgrade yourself.
 This is ideal because a DIY upgrade is relatively inexpensive.

 - Storage: 500 GB or higher capacity solid state drive (SSD)